 Please note that whilst applicants are not required to obtain a satisfactory DBS Check for entry to year one, students will be required to obtain a DBS Check for entry to year two of the course to study Employability Skills (2) and Ethics.

 Pass IB Diploma or two IB Certficates at Higher level.

 Pass Diploma with 60 credits overall to include 45 level 3 credits all Passes

-GCSEs: The University normally requires a minimum 3 GCSEs including Mathematics and English at Grade C or above, or their equivalent but consideration is given to individual circumstances Other: You will also need an enhanced DBS check.
+GCSEs: The University normally requires a minimum 3 GCSEs including Mathematics and English at Grade C or above, or their equivalent but consideration is given to individual circumstances.

 We also welcome international applications with equivalent qualifications.
 Please visit the country specific pages on our international website for exact details.